blackhoodieRE/blackhoodiere.github.io/_posts/2019-09-16-Blackhoodie-Bluehat-19.md

 date: 2019-09-16 10:00:00 -0700
 ---

 We're partnering with BlueHat Seattle again this year!!
 Get set for the second BlackHoodie event in the USA for 2019!
-Just like other BlackHoodie events, this will be free, it will be women only, and it will be crazy challenging.
+Just like other BlackHoodie events, this will be free, it will be for women, and it will be crazy challenging.

 ### Deets:
 Date: October 22nd-23rd, 2019